openservicemesh/osm-docs/content/en/docs/demos/certificate_rotation.md

 weight: 22
 ---

-This guide demonstrates how to use the [MeshRootCertificate](../guides/certificate_management/certificate-rotation.md) preview feature with the OSM cli.
+This guide demonstrates how to use the [MeshRootCertificate](../guides/certificate_management/certificate-rotation.md) preview feature with the OSM CLI.

 >  WARNING:  This feature is currently in preview and requires the `EnableMeshRootCertificate` feature flag enabled in the MeshConfig.